Tom Cleverley: Watford

-After being featured and scored in the pre–season friendly against Valencia, Cleverley was told by Alex Ferguson that he would be loaned out to gain further first-team experience.
+After being featured and scoring in the pre–season friendly against Valencia, Cleverley was told by Alex Ferguson that he would be loaned out to gain further first-team experience.
 On 18 August 2009, Cleverley signed for Watford on loan and was able to play in their match away to Nottingham Forest that evening.
 He started the match and was booked within four minutes of the start of the second half, but then sealed a 4–2 win with a goal in the second minute of injury time at the end of the match.

 He then scored another goal on his home debut four days later, scoring Watford's second goal in a 2–2 draw with Blackpool, and became Watford's joint-top scorer with the second goal in a 2–0 win over Preston North End in November.
 Shortly afterwards, he extended his loan deal at Watford until the end of the 2009–10 season.

 Cleverley scored a further five goals in 20 appearances for Watford before a knee ligament injury in April 2010 ended his season prematurely.
 He went on to win the team's Player of the Season award.